INTERVENTIONS & TECHNOLOGY

 PROFIT: Treatment of Negative Future-Oriented Mental Images in People With Depression

-This study investigates imagery-rescripting techniques for the treatment of adults with depression in which symptoms are exarcebated by future-oriented negative images.
-This study is being carried out with the help of help of ZonMw, the Depression Association, MIND and a number of mental health institutions.
+This study investigates imagery-rescripting techniques for the treatment of adults with depression in which symptoms are exacerbated by future-oriented negative images.
+This study is being carried out with the help of ZonMw, the Depression Association, MIND and a number of mental health institutions.

 REPAIR: Rebuilding relationships between parents and young adults